 This publication has been drafted in accordance with the ISO/IEC Directives, Part 2.

-A list of all the parts in the IEC 62056 series, published under the general title Electricity metering data exchange– The DLMS/COSEM suite, can be found on the IEC website.
+A list of all the parts in the IEC 62056 series, published under the general title Electricity metering data exchange– The DLMS®/COSEM suite, can be found on the IEC website.

 The committee has decided that the contents of this publication will remain unchanged until the stability date indicated on the IEC website under "http://webstore.iec.ch" in the data related to the specific publication.
 At this date, the publication will be